Diversity in Hiring 101: Culture Add vs. Culture Fit

 5. Judge all candidates using the same criteria

-Ask the same questions, give the same assessments.
+Ask the same questions and give the same assessments.
 And remember, this is not just to appease compliance laws or make people feel good.
 Rather, these habits help wear down your unconscious biases in order to create an excellent work environment for everyone.